Donovan Peoples-Jones Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- Peoples-Jones has averaged 4.8 receiving yards per game in his four career matchups against the Steelers, 35.7 fewer than his over/under for Monday's game.
+- Peoples-Jones is averaging 4.8 receiving yards per game in four career matchups against the Steelers, 36.7 fewer than his receiving yards prop bet over/under for Monday's game (41.5).

-- In four matchups with the Steelers, Peoples-Jones has not had a TD catch.
+- In four matchups with the Steelers, Peoples-Jones has not had a touchdown catch.

-- The 243.4 passing yards the Steelers allow per game makes them the NFL's 14th-ranked pass defense this season.
+- The Steelers have the NFL's 14th-ranked pass defense this season, yielding 243.4 yards per game through the air.

-- The Steelers have given up 22 touchdowns through the air (1.5 per game).
-They are 13th in the NFL in that category.
+- The Steelers have allowed 22 passing TDs this year (1.5 per game), ranking them 13th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Packers, Peoples-Jones hauled in one pass for five yards while being targeted six times.

-- During his last three games, Peoples-Jones has caught 10 passes on 21 targets for 143 yards, averaging 47.7 yards per game.
+- Peoples-Jones' stat line in his last three games includes 10 grabs for 143 yards.
+He averaged 47.7 yards per game, and was targeted 21 times.

 Peoples-Jones' Cleveland Teammates